Ognjen303/Stanford_ML_Course_cs229_my_solutions/README.md

 # Stanford ML cs229 My Solutions
-From Dec 2021 to Sep 2022 I took the extended summer version of Stanford course cs229 Introduction to ML.
+From Dec 2021 to Sep 2022 I took the extended summer edition 2019 of [Stanford course](https://cs229.stanford.edu/syllabus-summer2019.html) cs229 Introduction to ML.
 These are my problem solutions in python.

 Note that this repo is not affiliated with Stanford or Coursera.
+If anyone from Stanford or Coursera staff has a problem with the existance with this repo, please let me know.

 # Citations